 Your asset allocation is a fluid process, meaning, it will change as your life and circumstances change.
 In my situation, and while I was actively running a business, I allocated my portfolio into three equal buckets between real estate, fixed income, and equity.
 My equity bucket was primarily based on the value of my business.
 Fast forward a few years, with the sale of my business, and some changes in my life scenario, and my allocation has changed somewhat.
 (As a side note, you can download a free copy of my book here: The Kickass Entrepreneur’s Guide to Investing.)

-With that in mind, and as we prepare for 2020, let’s review whether you’re on track to create wealth this year.
+the biggest up-days in 2020 post Covid as we headed into April, May, and June 2020.
+With that in mind, and as we prepare for 2023, let’s review whether you’re on track to create wealth this year.

 STEP 1: TRACK YOUR WEALTH